mah0x211/lua-measure/doc/measure_getinfo.md

 function registry.new()
-    -- Get the file path from the caller local info = getinfo(1, 'source')
+    -- Get the file path from the caller local info = getinfo(1, 'file')
-    if not info or not info.source then error("Failed to identify caller")
+    if not info or not info.file then error("Failed to identify caller")
     end

-    local filename = info.source.pathname
+    local filename = info.file.pathname
     -- Use filename as registry key... end
 ```